 Another obstacle is that many health professionals are not trained or well-versed on the unique needs of an LGBTQ+ patient.
 Every patient is different, and trained professionals do not always take these special needs into consideration.
 The underlying cause of substance abuse has to do with rejection, self-worth, trauma, and shame that is very unique to the LGBTQ+ community.

 Health professionals should take this world view into consideration when treating LGBTQ patients, while still providing fair and consistent treatment standards.
-Unfortunately, there are reports of LGBTQ+ individuals feeling that their sexual orientation and identity was a barrier in receiving fair and effective treatment.
+Unfortunately, there are reports of LGBTQ+ individuals feeling that their sexual orientation and identity were a barrier to receiving fair and effective treatment.
 In some cases, discrimination has occurred in the health professional and patient relationship.

 Supporting LGBTQ+ Individuals